Is being in an area that’s growing quickly a good thing or a bad thing?

 If you happen to be a resident of Mount Joy, you’re probably not too surprised to find it on our list.

 If you’re surprised–and you’re wondering why these places are kind of a big deal–keep reading.
 We’ll tell you what makes each of these 10 places in Pennsylvania are growing like weeds–but first, a bit about our methodology.

-How We Measured The Fastest Growing Cities In Keystone State
+How We Measured The Fastest Growing Cities In the Keystone State for 2019

 - Population in 2010

 - Growth rate from 2010 to Current (The latest available data which came out in Dec 2018)

 We ranked all 187 Pennsylvania cities with a population over 5,000 people from highest growth rate to lowest.

 The city with the highest growth rate during this time was crowned the fastest growing city in the Keystone State.